Chris Dorworth

-Chris Dorworth (born July 17, 1976 in Fort Lauderdale, Florida) was a Republican member of the Florida House of Representatives, representing the 34th District, which consisted of a small amount of Orange County and western Seminole County, from 2007 to 2012.
+Chris Dorworth (born July 17, 1976) is a former Republican member of the Florida House of Representatives, representing the 34th District, which consisted of a small amount of Orange County and western Seminole County, from 2007 to 2012.
 In 2012, he ran for re-election in the 29th District, and he lost in an upset to Democratic candidate Mike Clelland.

 Early life

-Chris Dorworth was born July 17, 1976 in Ft.
-Lauderdale, Florida.
-While a senior at the University of Florida, Dorworth served as President of the Student Body and was a member of Florida Blue Key.
+Chris Dorworth was born July 17, 1976, in Fort Lauderdale, Florida.
+While a senior at the University of Florida, Dorworth served as president of the student body and was a member of Florida Blue Key.
 He received his bachelor's degree from the University of Florida in 1998, was named the Outstanding Male Graduate of his graduating class, and is in the University of Florida Hall of Fame.
-Dorworth received his Masters in Business Administration from Duke University in 2006.
+Dorworth received his master's in business administration from Duke University in 2006.

 Career

 Dorworth served briefly as the chairman of the Seminole Soil & Water Conservation District and the vice-chairman of the Seminole County Planning & Zoning Commission.
 He then was elected to the Florida Legislature.
 He was appointed chairman of the board of trustees of Seminole Community College, by Governor Jeb Bush and re-appointed by Governor Charlie Crist.

-Currently living in Lake Mary, Florida, Dorworth has served as the Co-Chair of the House Redistricting Subcommittee, Chair of the Rulemaking and Regulation Committee, Vice-Chair of the Appropriations Committee, a member of the Redistricting Committee and a member of the Rules & Calendar Committee.
+Currently living in Lake Mary, Florida, Dorworth has served as the co-chair of the House Redistricting Subcommittee, Chair of the Rulemaking and Regulation Committee, Vice-Chair of the Appropriations Committee, a member of the Redistricting Committee and a member of the Rules & Calendar Committee.

 In 2010, Dorworth was elected by his fellow Republicans to serve as Speaker of the Florida House of Representatives during the 2014-2016 term, provided Republicans maintained control of the Florida House of Representatives.
 But in 2012, Dorworth was unexpectedly defeated for re-election by Democrat Mike Clelland, and Steve Crisafulli was then named as speaker-designate for 2014-2016.